May 2, 2023

 Do you qualify for an FHA home loan as a first-time home buyer?
-There are several things you can check to see whether your credit and employment situations will allow a lender to justify approving your mortgage loan application.
+You can check several things to see whether your credit and employment situations will allow a lender to justify approving your mortgage loan application.

-Buying real estate means making a major investment; potential borrowers who are not financially ready for this investment should take their time and prepare for it and commit when they are fully prepared.
+Buying real estate means making a significant investment; potential borrowers who are not financially ready for this investment should take their time, prepare for it, and commit when they are fully prepared.

 What does it take to get an FHA home loan approved?

-This is also true of self-employed borrowers who will also be required to show a pattern of small business ownership or self-employment that demonstrates your income is sufficiently stable.
+This is also true of self-employed borrowers who must show a pattern of small business ownership or self-employment that demonstrates their income is sufficiently stable.

 Acceptable Debt Ratios

-If roughly 40 percent of your income is taken up by your financial obligations, you should work on lowering that number for best results.
+If your financial obligations take up 40 percent of your income or more, work on lowering that number for the best results.
 Don’t assume that your debt is not a factor in loan approval-it definitely can be.

-If you are applying for an FHA home loan and do not know the lender’s FICO score requirements, policies on certain credit score ranges, and overall loan approval guidelines, you should find out BEFORE you fill out an application for best results.
+If you are applying for an FHA home loan and do not know the lender’s FICO score requirements, policies on credit score ranges, and overall loan approval guidelines, you should find out BEFORE completing an application.

 Speak to a loan officer to learn more about the requirements in these areas; it can save you a great deal of time knowing the expectations going in.